 Without investigating agrarian societies, we cannot determine if society has progressed.
 Are we better off from the advancement of technology?
-In so many ways, we are not better off.
-Peasants are not bounded by lack of technology.
+In so many ways, no. Peasants are not bounded by a lack of technology.
 They can transform their societies with new farming methods.
 The peasant can escape his role as a peasant if either the bourgeoisie realizes they are better off substituting technology for the peasant, or the peasant transforms society toward an urban rich technological city.
 Only when the whole city has become urban is the peasant no longer needed.
 Lynn White, Jr. (1978) believed the heavy plow in Northern Europe led to increased population density and urbanization.
 Studies suggest the heavy plow accounts for around 10% of the increase in population density and urbanization during the High Middle Age.
-He believed that the plow made agriculture more productive, but didn’t cause it.
-I think the plow was neither necessary nor sufficient for progress.
-I find it surprising, like the author, when White changes his mind from tools to religion as the reason for agricultural progress.
-It is interesting to note that the peasants resist the promotions of the horse and the plow, which would make the work go faster.
+He believed the plow made agriculture more productive but was neither necessary nor sufficient for progress and.
+He is surprised when White changes his mind about the reason for agricultural progress from tools to religion.
+Interestingly, the peasants resist the promotions of the horse and the plow, which would make the work go faster.
 They resisted quite effectively.
 The reason they resisted is they didn’t want their jobs replaced.
 Population expansion and larger productivity are directly related to the plow.
-I see no or little resistance when the technology increases the work for the peasants.
-The increase in work for the peasants doesn’t mean their work is inefficient, but means they are producing more.
-Russia’s agriculture has suffered compared to warmer climates, because in the winter the animals stay inside.
+I see little to no resistance when the technology increases the work for the peasants.
+The increase in work for the peasants doesn’t mean their work is inefficient but means they are producing more.
+Russia’s agriculture has suffered compared to warmer climates because in the winter the animals stay inside.
 They don’t graze the stubble, so by the spring they are weak and plow less, and there is less manure for the fodder fields, where they get their food from, and the other fields.
 Also, limited market exchange and rudimentary technology limited their economic growth.

 Often the lords were less efficient than the peasants and not concerned about how much was produced.
 Peasants responded to new methods, but only from other peasants.
-If the lord suggested it, they thought they were being exploited.
+If the lord suggested it then they thought he was exploiting them.
 To the peasants in Russia, not Europe, the thought of having a working class was a clear source of discontent.
 Lords were pleased with peasant life and feared a landless class would result if technology replaced their jobs.